VerifiedXBlockchain/VerifiedX-Docs/docs/integration/setup.md

 If you are wanting to build from source, please choose the correct repo from here:
 **https://github.com/ReserveBlockIO**

-RBX wallet generates addresses based on the ECDSA curve.
+VFX wallet generates addresses based on the ECDSA curve.

 Mainnet addresses start with an `R`.
 Testnet addresses start with an `x`.

-For the RBX P2P Layer, the wallet is using SignalR.
+For the VFX P2P Layer, the wallet is using SignalR.
 More information on SignalR can be found here: **https://dotnet.microsoft.com/en-us/apps/aspnet/signalr**

 For Beacons and Asset transfer the wallet is using its own modified version of a TCP listener with a socket handler.
 This allows the two functions to work together but not interfere with each at the same time.